-On this page we cover boarding schools in Toronto and the GTA.
+Here’s OUR KIDS guide to boarding schools in Toronto.
 This includes boarding schools in downtown Toronto (such as the Annex and Bloor West), midtown (such as St. Clair West and Forest Hill), North York, Scarborough, Vaughan, Mississauga, Etobicoke, Markham, Thornhill, Richmond Hill, Newmarket, and Aurora.

-For a complete guide to boarding in Canada, including information about admissions, please see our introductory guide.
+Annual boarding fees in Toronto typically fall between CAD $15,000 and $85,000, depending on the school, grade level, and whether the option is available year‑round or part-time.
+For a complete guide to boarding in Canada, including information about admissions, please see our introductory guide to boarding schools.

 |